Skip to main content

 Project description

-RoboML is an aggregator package written for quickly deploying open source ML models for robots.
-It is designed to cover two basic use cases.
+RoboML is an aggregator package for quickly deploying open-source ML models for robots.
+It supports three main use cases:

 Installation

 RoboML has been tested on Ubuntu 20.04 and later.
-It should ideally be installed on a system with a GPU and CUDA 12.1.
-However, it should work without a GPU.
-If you encounter any installation problems, please open an issue.
+A GPU with CUDA 12.1+ is recommended.
+If you encounter issues, please open an issue.

 From Source